-We're new to the buying process - had an offer accepted, but the property agent informed us that the vendor will only proceed if we use the agent's recommended solicitors as they need a ‘quick sale’.
-We would rather use a local conveyancer who is accustomed to conveyancing in Connahs Quay
+We're FTB’s - had an offer accepted, yet the property agent informed us that the vendor will only move forward if we appoint their chosen conveyancers as they need a ‘quick sale’.
+My instinct tells me that we should use a high street solicitor who is familiar with conveyancing in Connahs Quay

-It is unlikely the vendors are behind this.
-If they want ‘a quick sale', taking such a hostile approach to a motivated purchaser is likely to cause more damage than good.
-Try to communicate with the owners directly and make sure they comprehend that (a)you are serious buyers (b)you are ready to progress, with finances in place © you do not need to sell (d) you intend to proceed fast (e)but you will continue to use your preferred Connahs Quay conveyancing lawyers - not the ones that will earn the negotiator at the agency a referral fee or meet his conveyancing figures demanded by senior management.
+We suspect that the owner is unaware of this request.
+Should the owner require ‘a quick sale', alienating a motivated buyer is going to damage their objectives.
+Speak to the owners direct and make sure they understand (a)you are keen to buy (b)you are excited to move forward, with finances in place © you are chain free (d) you wish to move quickly (e)but you will continue to appoint your preferred Connahs Quay conveyancing firm - rather thanthose that will give their negotiator at the agency a commission or meet his conveyancing thresholds demanded by head office.

-I am the registered owner of a studio flat in Connahs Quay, conveyancing was carried out February 2012.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Similar properties in Connahs Quay with an extended lease are worth £216,000.
-The average or mid-range amount of ground rent is £50 invoiced annually.
-The lease runs out on 21st October 2085
+I bought a 1st floor flat in Connahs Quay, conveyancing was carried out half a dozen years ago.
+Can you work out an approximate cost of a lease extension?
+Corresponding properties in Connahs Quay with an extended lease are worth £201,000.
+The ground rent is £45 yearly.
+The lease ends on 21st October 2085

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs without more comprehensive investigations.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-You should not take any other action based on this information before seeking the advice of a professional.
+The figure above a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of comprehensive investigations.
+Do not use this information in a Notice of Claim or as an informal offer.
+There are no doubt additional concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information without first getting professional advice.